Configure WatchGuard AP SSIDs

 • Broadcast SSID — Enable APs to broadcast the SSID name.
 Clear the Broadcast SSID check box if you want to hide the SSID name.

 • Enable client isolation — Prevents wireless clients connected to this SSID from sending traffic to each other through the AP.
-For more information, see About AP Client Isolation.
+For more information, go to About AP Client Isolation.

 • Use the MAC Access Control list defined in the Gateway Wireless Controller Settings — Use a list of Denied or Allowed MAC addresses to control access from wireless clients.
-For more information, see Configure MAC Access Control.
+For more information, go to Configure MAC Access Control.

 • Enable VLAN tagging — Use tagged VLANs to separate traffic between multiple SSIDs.
 If you enabled VLAN tagging, in the VLAN ID text box, type or select the ID of the tagged VLAN to use for this SSID.